comboshreddies/kubectl-line/README.md

 Works as a kubectl plugin (kubectl line) or standalone (_).

 Behaves like kubectl when not used in a pipeline.

+You can run other plugins from this plugin.

 Automatically passes context, namespace, kubeconfig, kind, name between piped commands.